EliabParra/nodejs-backend-architecture/docs/en/01-getting-started.md

 Login no longer compares plaintext passwords.
 In `security.user.user_pw` you must store a **bcrypt hash**.

 - Generate a hash:
-	- `npm run hash:pw -- "MyStrongPassword123"`
+	- `npm run hashpw -- "MyStrongPassword123"`
-	- (optional) rounds: `npm run hash:pw -- "MyStrongPassword123" 10`
+	- (optional) rounds: `npm run hashpw -- "MyStrongPassword123" 10`

 Then store that hash as `user_pw` in the `security.user` table.